libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

     }
     ```
 1. In the operation, pass the variable as a value in the argument.
-So, to add the variable as a value to the `id` key:
+In this example, add the variable as a value to the `id` key like this:

     ```graphql
     query GetEquipment($getEquipmentId: String) {